-- 7 Identify a range of genuine and viable alternative policy options. - 7 Ensure any of your live options can achieve your stated policy objectives. - 7 Give the decision maker confidence you have identified all of the available options open to you or any other portfolio of government. - 7 Identify the context for the options considered (for example, the policy may be an election commitment).
+- Identify a range of genuine and viable alternative policy options. - Demonstrate each of your live options can achieve your stated policy objectives. - Give the decision maker confidence you have identified all of the available options open to you or any other portfolio of government. - Identify the context for the options considered (for example, the policy may be an election commitment).